I tested the 004 parka from Bastong (the South Korean Barbour)

 That's not all.

 This material is windproof.
-It's true that we feel protected with her.
-The squalls do not cause great shivers down our spines.
+It's true that we feel protected with it.
+The gusts of wind don't send shivers down our spines.

 Illustration found on the parka sales page.